Use custom compliance policies and settings for Linux and Windows devices with Microsoft Intune

 To identify settings that aren't compliant for a device:

-- In the Microsoft Endpoint Manager admin center, you can identify devices that aren't compliant with policy.
-Navigate to Reports > Device compliance, select the Reports tab, and then select the tile for Noncompliant devices and settings.
+- In the Microsoft Intune admin center, you can identify devices that aren't compliant with policy.
+Go to Reports > Device compliance, select the Reports tab, and then select the tile for Noncompliant devices and settings.
 Use the drop-downs to configure the report you want, and then select Generate report.

 The admin center displays a separate line for each setting that isn’t compliant on a device.